Anúncios

 Understand Your Plan’s Specifics

-Delve into the details of your policy, including what services are covered, what requires prior authorization, and how your deductible and out-of-pocket maximum work.
-Knowledge is power when accessing healthcare.
+Delve into the details of your policy to fully understand what services are covered and what may require prior authorization.
+Knowing how your deductible and out-of-pocket maximum work helps you plan for potential healthcare costs.

-Many plans offer online portals or mobile apps where you can track claims, find providers, and view your benefits summary.
-Utilize these resources to stay informed about your coverage.
+Many plans also provide online portals or mobile apps where you can track claims, find in-network providers, and review your benefits summary.
+Taking advantage of these tools helps you stay organized and in control of your healthcare coverage.

 Utilize Preventive Care Services